xhanafix/fb-copywriting/README.md

 # Facebook Ads Copy Generator

-A powerful web application that generates compelling Facebook ad copy using multiple AI providers (OpenAI, Groq, OpenRouter, or Google Gemini).
+A powerful web application that generates compelling Facebook ad copy using multiple AI providers (OpenAI, Groq, or OpenRouter).
 This tool helps marketers and business owners create effective ad copy based on proven copywriting formulas, with support for multiple languages and customizable tone of voice.

 ## 🌟 Features